Jacob-Stevens-Haas/seattle/README.md

 1. CONTRIBUTING.md
 1. vis.py

-There's no need to look in the data/ and notebooks/ directories, as their contents are gitignored.
+Except for example files, the contents of data/ and notebooks/ are gitignored.

 ## How to write these .md files
 [Good](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)